PruvoNet/loopback-getting-started/README.md

 # loopback-getting-started

-A simple tutorial for getting started with the Loopback framework This tutrial will cover:
+A simple tutorial for getting started with the Loopback framework.

+This tutrial will cover:

-  - Setting up a working web applicaiton with fornend and backend
+  - Setting up a working web applicaiton with frontend and backend
   - Set up models for the web application
   - Defining the models relations and ACLs
   - Authentication and Authrization features
   - 3rd party login support
   - Connecting the models to a real DB
-  - Angular frotnend that communicate with the backend server
+  - Angular frotnend that communicates with the backend server

 ### Set up